-A delay-on-make timer is included to be able to delay startup of the compressor.
-This is desired when more than one unit is on a structure so that all of the units do not start at the same time which could happen after a power loss or building shutdown.
-The delayon-make time period is 2 minutes plus 10% of the delay-on-break time period.
-To ensure that all of the units do not start at the same time, adjust the delayon-break timer on each unit to a slightly different delay time.
+A delay-on-make timer is included to be able to delay startup of the compressor upon shore power disruption.
+The delay-on-make time period is 5 minutes plus 1% of the delay-on-break time period.

 Short Cycle Protection/Delay-on-Break